Dominic-Shirazi/Local-AI-Orchestrator/README.md

 ![Screenshot of ConductorAPI](logs/Screenshot%202025-12-13%20182900.png)

 The **ConductorAPI** is a powerful organization layer for your local AI API traffic.
 Think of it as the air traffic controller for your local AI runtimes (Ollama, LM Studio, llama.cpp, and more).
-It provides a **single, unified OpenAI-compatible endpoint** that intelligently routes your requests to the right model, spinning runtimes and models up and down automatically to ensure you never run out of VRAM.
+It provides a **single, unified OpenAI-compatible endpoint** that intelligently routes your requests to the right model, spinning runtimes and models up and down automatically.

-**Why you want this:**
-- **Run Multiple Automation Tasks**: Execute coding agents, chat bots, and summarizers simultaneously without conflict.
-The orchestrator queues them and switches models instantly.
-- **Intelligent Resource Management**: Only one VRAM-heavy model runs at a time.
-The system automatically unloads idle models and loads the next one required.
+## Key Features

+- **Advanced Concurrency Control**: Define "Levers" for your models.
+    - **Exclusive Mode**: DeepSeek-67B runs?
+Everything else pauses.
+    - **Resource Budgeting**: Assign CPU/GPU costs (e.g., "This model takes 30%").
+Run multiple lightweight models simultaneously until the budget is full.
 - **Unified Front Door**: Point all your apps to `http://127.0.0.1:8000`.
-No more juggling port numbers (11434, 1234, 8080...).
+- **Intelligent Resource Management**: The system automatically unloads idle models to free up VRAM.
 - **Route Aliases**: Use stable names like `route:coding` or `route:chat`.
-If your primary model is down or overloaded, the system can automatically fall back to another model (local or cloud).
-- **Plug-and-Play Extensibility**: Add any OpenAI-compatible provider (Groq, weak-to-strong-generalization rigs, custom RAG APIs) just by dropping a YAML file in the `providers/` folder.

 ## Setup